SILVAWesley/SILVAWesley/README.md

 ### Hello!
 My name is Wesley Silva 😊
-As a <b>frontend developer</b>, my passion lies in solving user problems and creating applications that provide a seamless and enjoyable experience for all users.
+As a <b>fullstack developer</b>, my passion lies in solving user problems and creating applications that provide a seamless and enjoyable experience for all users.
 I strongly believe in the principles of <b>accessibility</b> and <b>UX</b>, as I am committed to ensuring that everyone has equal opportunities and access on the internet.

 ### Get in touch
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/wesleyxsilva/?locale=en_US)